zlgesundheit/openEHR_FLAT_Loader/README.md

 _Prerequisites:_
 - Project was developed and tested using Python 3.8.3
 - An openEHR-Repo with the endpoints to supply a WebTemplate and to store Resources in FLAT-Format

-## Usage
-1. Place your .OPT-File in the Input-Folder
-2. Run Tool via Command Line with `python cmd_run_Main.py`
-    - If the config-file is not presented you will be asked to provide infos
-    - It is of course also possible to adjust them directly in the config-file
-    - You will be asked which step of the process you want to perform
-        - Step 1: Upload OPT and generate Mapping-(Excel-)File
-        - Step 2: Build Compositions based on the Mapping
-3. To perform Step 2: Building Compositions you have to supply mapping information in the Mapping-Table
-4. After performing Step 2 you will find the FLAT-Composition in the Output-Folder

 ## Config-File
 - The `.config.ini` holds the following information: